Close Banner

 Seasonal Sailings on Disney Cruises

 Another favorite time to take a Disney Cruise Line vacation is during Halloween and Christmas.
 These special seasonal sailings are called out by name as either a "Halloween on the High Seas" sailing or "Very Merrytime" sailings.
 And of course, Disney’s New Year’s Eve celebrations take place during all voyages that are at sea on Dec.
-31 across all five ships.
+31 across all the Disney cruise ships.

 Halloween on the High Seas sailings feature spooky and silly decorations, characters in trick-or-treating costumes, dance parties, candy stations and a variety of other Halloween-themed activities.

 If you take a Very Merrytime sailing, you’ll be treated to Christmas trees in every nook and corner of the ship, lighted garlands, big red bows, seasonal music and special themed activities and events, such as a heartwarming tree-lighting celebration hosted by Mickey, Minnie and friends.
-Even Castaway Cay gets decked out with Christmastime décor for the holidays!
+Even Disney Castaway Cay and Disney Lookout Cay at Lighthouse Point get decked out with Christmastime décor for the holidays!

 Disney Cruise Line’s New Year’s Eve celebrations include special food and drink menus, a rockin’ deck party, festive swag such as hats and noise-makers, seasonally dressed characters and private holiday parties catered to kids, tweens and teens.
 And the icing on the cake ... fireworks at sea!